agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 **Predicate**: varies [2].

-**Example**: A survey documented [here](https://intelligence.org/files/PredictingAI.pdf) shows the prediction of HLAI of "experts", ranging from 2020 to 2100.
+**Example**: A survey documented [here](https://intelligence.org/files/PredictingAI.pdf) shows the prediction of Human-level AI of "experts", ranging from 2020 all the way to 2100.

 **Definition**: checks out.

-**Checklist**: yes; true; none; not-chapter; not-running; none
+**Checklist**: yes; true;

 ---

 **Summary**

-Small sample sizes, selection biases, and—above all—the inherent unreliability of the subjective opinions elicited mean that one should not read too much into these expert surveys and interviews.
-They do not let us draw any strong conclu- sion.
+"Small sample sizes, selection biases, and—above all—the inherent unreliability of the subjective opinions elicited mean that one should not read too much into these expert surveys and interviews.
+They do not let us draw any strong conclusion.
 But they do hint at a weak conclusion.
-They suggest that (at least in lieu of better data or analysis) it may be reasonable to believe that human-level machine intelligence has a fairly sizeable chance of being developed by mid-century, and that it has a non-trivial chance of being developed considerably sooner or much later;
+They suggest that (at least in lieu of better data or analysis) it may be reasonable to believe that human-level machine intelligence has a fairly sizeable chance of being developed by mid-century, and that it has a non-trivial chance of being developed considerably sooner or much later;"

-## Chapter 2 Paths to Superintelligence (26).
+## Chapter 2 Paths to Superintelligence
 ### Artificial intelligence (8)

 > How do we get from here to there?
 AI is a conceivable technology